 Juneau home prices are not only among the most expensive in Alaska, but Juneau real estate also consistently ranks among the most expensive in America.

 Unlike some cities, Juneau isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Juneau are a mix of both white- and blue-collar jobs.
 Overall, Juneau is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Juneau who work in office and administrative support (15.57%), management occupations (13.44%), and business and financial occupations (6.97%).

 Also of interest is that Juneau has more people living here who work in computers and math than 95% of the places in the US.

 Juneau is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Juneau are very well educated compared to the average community in the nation: 37.76% of adults in Juneau have a bachelor's degree or even advanced degree.
+The population of Juneau is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.52% of adults in Juneau have a bachelor's degree or even advanced degree.

-Juneau is a very ethnically-diverse city.
+Juneau is an extremely ethnically-diverse city.
 The people who call Juneau home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Juneau residents report their race to be White, followed by Native American.
-Important ancestries of people in Juneau include Irish, English, European, and Norwegian.
+Important ancestries of people in Juneau include Irish, English, Norwegian, and European.

 The most common language spoken in Juneau is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Spanish and Tagalog.